LoD Rapid Fire Demon Hunter Skills and Runes

 This concludes the overview of the Active Skills, now let us look through the Passives.

-Ambush complements the burst-oriented nature of the build, frontloading your damage potential against newly encountered enemies.
-The multiplicative nature of the passive sweetens the 40% damage increase offered, and leads to the unrivaled performance of LoN FoK builds against trash packs.
+Ambush complements the burst-oriented nature of the build, front-loading your damage potential against newly encountered enemies.
+The multiplicative nature of the passive further sweetens the offered 40% damage increase.

 Grenadier is understandably a signature passive for grenade-based builds, bringing a 10% multiplicative damage increase to the related skills and increasing their explosion radius by 20% — a bonus that is hard to quantify, but undeniable in effectiveness.
 For softcore players, it also brings an amusing on-death detonation that fully benefits from the grenade-related bonuses in the build.